 The key non-economic assumptions underlying technical provisions have been reviewed and updated, where appropriate, with reference to UL's recent experience and available industry data.
-Changes in experience observed during the Covid-19 pandemic are not expected to be representative of longer-term experience and as a result this period of experience has been excluded when setting long term assumptions.
+Some changes in experience observed during the Covid-19 pandemic are not expected to be representative of longer-term experience and where this is the case this period of experience has been excluded or otherwise adjusted when setting long term assumptions.
 Termination rate assumptions for GIP business have been updated to reflect our best view of future experience by claim durations and incapacity groups.
 Loss ratio assumptions for all Group policies have been updated to reflect our best view of the claim inception rates and for GIP policies in particular, the severity and duration of the claims.
-Assumptions for longevity, inception rates, IBNR for all Group policies and Individual Income Protection and the proportion of pending claims which subsequently come into payment remain unchanged from their values at the previous year end.
+Longevity assumptions have been updated to reflect the latest view on future improvements.
+Assumptions for IBNR for all Group policies and Individual Income Protection and the proportion of pending claims which subsequently come into payment have been updated to reflect our best view of future experience.
+Assumptions for inception rates remain unchanged from their values at the previous year end.
 Lapse rates were updated to reflect our realistic expectations of experience up to the contract boundaries.
 Expense assumptions were updated to reflect our best view of future experience.
-For all assumptions, where it was felt appropriate, there was an expert judgement overlay to allow for the expected short-term impact of the Covid-19 pandemic.
+For all assumptions, where it was felt appropriate, there was an expert judgement overlay to allow for expected short-term impacts, for example excess mortality.